mrunankpawar/OpenSource-for-Everyone/Github_Actions_Basics/readme.md

 # Introduction to GitHub Actions
-Learn about the core concepts and various components of GitHub Actions, and see an example that shows you how to add automation to your repository.

-GitHub Actions help you automate tasks within your software development life cycle.
+GitHub Actions help you to automate tasks within your software development life cycle, helping you to handle the software development life-cycle more easily.
 GitHub Actions are event-driven, meaning that you can run a series of commands after a specified event has occurred.
 For example, every time someone creates a pull request for a repository, you can automatically run a command that executes a software testing script.

 This diagram demonstrates how you can use GitHub Actions to automatically run your software testing scripts.
 An event automatically triggers the workflow, which contains a job.
 The job then uses steps to control the order in which actions are run.
 These actions are the commands that automate your software testing.